Chart Color Schemes

 Mansfield Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mansfield Park, evaluated at the latest Census, comprised 66.8% houses and 33.2% other dwellings.
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Mansfield Park was 22.9%, with mortgaged dwellings at 34.9% and rented ones at 42.1%.
-The median monthly mortgage repayment was $1,517, lower than Adelaide metro's $1,562.
-Median weekly rent was $288, compared to Adelaide metro's $320.
-Nationally, Mansfield Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Mansfield Park, according to the latest Census evaluation, 66.8% of dwellings were houses, with the remaining 33.2% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Mansfield Park stood at 22.9%, with the rest either mortgaged (34.9%) or rented (42.1%).
+The median monthly mortgage repayment in the area was $1,517, lower than Adelaide metro's average of $1,562.
+The median weekly rent figure for Mansfield Park was recorded at $288, compared to Adelaide metro's $320.
+Nationally, Mansfield Park's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing